shaanpakala/STC_AutoML/README.md

 ##### See demo.ipynb for usage of this application.

-'notebooks' contains the code for tensor generation as well as the code for the expirements performed (and all the tensor completion models themselves).
+'notebooks' contains the code for tensor generation as well as the code for the experiments performed (and all the tensor completion models themselves).

 'classification_datasets' contains the downstream task datasets we used to generate our tensors for this application.